 Matt Rector – I’m Matt Rector.
 I’ve been a teacher for 28 years.
 I currently teach Integrated Mathematics 2 and 3 at Grant High School in Sacramento, California.
 My current research targets increasing the effectiveness of mathematics instruction through a focus on literacy.

 Mollie Siegel – Mollie Siegel is a Nationally Board Certified secondary mathematics teacher in Louisville, KY.
 She earned her Bachelor’s of Science in Mathematics from Bellarmine University in 2012 and Master’s of Education from Western Kentucky University in 2013 with an endorsement for English as a Second Language from the University of Louisville in 2015.
 She has taught CPM curriculum since her pre-service year in 2012 as a Graduate Resident Intern of the GSKyTEACH program and participated in the CPM Academy of Best Practices in 2016.
-This is her eighth year teaching in public education and her fifth year as a CPM Teacher Researcher.
+This is her ninth year teaching in public education and her fifth year as a CPM Teacher Researcher.